 Supplemental Table 1.
 Sample sizes and parameter estimates.
-In the first column we list groupings for which we estimated rates.
+In the first column, we list groupings for which we estimated rates.
 No rate estimates are given for the final 12 orders because the sample size fell below our threshold for inclusion in the order-based analysis.